Life As a Tool and Die Maker

 Tool & Die Maker Definition Analyze specifications, lay out metal stock, set up and operate machine tools, and fit and assemble parts to make and repair dies, cutting tools, jigs, fixtures, gauges, and machinists’ hand tools.

-Daily Life Of a Tool & Die Maker
+List of Tool & Die Maker Job Duties

 - Smooth and polish flat and contoured surfaces of parts or tools, using scrapers, abrasive stones, files, emery cloths, or power grinders.